-During this piano masterclass, we show some of these techniques.
-From exercises accessible to all (simple, fun, and without music theory), we invite the teenagers to experiment them.
-It is an accessible, different and complementary approach to the traditional teaching of piano.
+During the piano masterclass, organised in the frame of 2018 Medinea Outreach Programme, Leïla Soldevila, and Pascal Neveu showed some of these techniques: exercises accessible to all (simple, fun, and without music theory), they invited the teenagers to experiment them through an accessible, different and complementary approach to the traditional teaching of piano.

-The aim of this masterclass is to desacralize the instrumental practice and give access to an audience who may feel far from this practice, to share a time of improvisation that will lead each of the teenagers to discover a form of free expression, to explore her creative potential.
-This experience helps to work on self-confidence, by daring, and listening to the others, in complementarity with the help brought in by the institution accompanying them.
+The outreach masterclass aimed to desacralize the instrumental practice and give access to an audience who may feel far from the jazz environment, to share a time of improvisation that will lead each of the teenagers to discover a form of free expression, to explore their creative potential.
+They hoped that this experience helped them to work on self-confidence, by daring, and listening to the others, in complementarity with the help brought in by the institution accompanying them.

-MECS – Maison Educative à Caractère Social, 77300 Fontainebleau, France
+la Maison Educative à Caractère Social – Fontainebleau, France